 This ganache is made with equal amounts (by weight) of chocolate and heavy cream, so it will hold its shape after it's piped onto the cookie.

-Chop a chocolate bar into 1/2-inch pieces or use Ghirardelli chocolate chips and place the chocolate in a heat-proof bowl.
+Chop a chocolate bar into pieces or use Ghirardelli chocolate chips and place the chocolate in a heat-proof bowl.

 How to Assemble the Cookies